 Kheawwan et al. have presented an important contribution to patient-centered care.
 Although we recognize the value of physical activity in recovery from cardiac surgery, we often apply the same interventions and encouragement to most patients.
 This study, and the tool it evaluates, reminds us that each patient is at a unique place in his or her readiness to adopt recommended changes for long-term cardiovascular health.
 Using this individualized information allows us to customize our interventions and more effectively guide our patients’ progress through the change process.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Prevention, Sports and Exercise Cardiology, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease, Exercise, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Prevention, Sports and Exercise Cardiology, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease, Exercise, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Coronary Artery Bypass, Exercise, Exercise Therapy, Heart Septal Defects, Heart Valves, Patient-Centered Care, Questionnaires, Thailand, Sports